-We have entered into a confirmatory employment letter with Mr. Kung, our Chief Operating Officer and Chief Financial Officer.
-The confirmatory employment letter currently has no specific term and provides for at-will employment.
-Mr. Kung's current annual base salary is \$437,100, and Mr. Kung's annual target bonus is 40% of his annual base salary.
+We currently expect that, prior to the completion of this offering, we will enter into a confirmatory employment letter with Mr. Kung, our Chief Operating Officer and Chief Financial Officer.
+The confirmatory employment letter currently is expected to have no specific term and will provide for at-will employment.
+Mr. Kung's current annual base salary is \$

+, and Mr. Kung's annual target bonus is % of his annual base salary.